JustSomeGuy1234/WrestlingEmpireCustomMusic/README.md

 **THIS MOD WILL NOT WORK WITH EARLIER OR NEWER VERSIONS THAN SPECIFIED**

 # Installation
-1. Download the latest release of the mod (found on the right side of this page)
+1. Download the latest release of the mod (found on the right side of this page).
+   *For some silly reason, this may not actually be the newest release.*
+   *Check the Steam forum post in case of issues https://steamcommunity.com/app/1620340/discussions/0/3058491137465224744)*
 2. Run the executable called WrestlingEmpireCustomMusicPatcher.exe and a new window will appear.
 3. Find the Assembly-CSharp.dll file in the games folder.
     * This is probably Steam/Steamapps/Wrestling Empire/Wrestling Empire_Data/Managed/Assembly-CSharp.dll